arnaveenkumar/flask_fast/README.md

 ## Features

 * Added a dark theme
-* Up next: Edit tasks, Create timestamps for the created tasks.
+* Up next (1): Edit tasks, Create timestamps for the created tasks.
+* Up next (2): Removing the Delete button for a cleaner UI.
+Now, users can delete tasks by either checking the radio button or clicking the ‘X’ icon in the task list.
+* Up next (3): Calender view.

 I'll be adding several features in the coming days.